Analysis | Seven bold predictions for NFL free agency

 The Patriots will load up on offensive talent.

 New England will be the most intriguing team to follow in free agency.
 Bill Belichick is in a position to upgrade the offense, with $68 million in cap space.
-His biggest challenge is trying to replace Cam Newton at quarterback, and if he isn’t able to get Jimmy Garoppolo from San Francisco (unlikely unless the 49ers find another QB option), Jacoby Brissett is a possibility in free agency.
+His biggest challenge is at quarterback.
+The move Friday to retain Cam Newton on a one-year deal doesn’t preclude the Patriots from pursuing other options (Jimmy Garoppolo in a trade from San Francisco, perhaps, or Jacoby Brissett in free agency), but it does seem likely at this point that New England will have enough money left over to invest heavily at other positions.

-But Brissett wouldn’t cost much, and Belichick could go for a high-priced wide receiver such as Kenny Golladay, JuJu Smith-Schuster or Will Fuller.
 Belichick tends to go for volume in free agency over highly paid players, but given the team’s lack of pass-catching talent, this year could be an exception.
-The line should be in good shape even with Thuney’s expected departure, with Trent Brown returning from the Raiders in a trade.
+It’s very possible he could go for a high-priced wide receiver such as Kenny Golladay, JuJu Smith-Schuster or Will Fuller.
+Tight ends Hunter Henry and Jonnu Smith are set to hit the market.
+The line should be in good shape even if Thuney departs, with Trent Brown returning from the Raiders in a trade.

 With eight players expected back after opting out this season, the Patriots have the chance for a much-improved roster next season.